 Before detection and characterization can begin, we must ascertain the amount of noise that will be present in the inspection signal.
-This enables us to determine whether this noise can or needs to be compensated for or filtered out.
+This allows us to determine whether the noise can or needs to be compensated for or filtered out.

 There are two categories of noises: intrinsic and extrinsic, and each type of noise can be categorized as such.

-This category of noise is caused by the nature of the material under test (variations in properties such as conductivity and permeability), which we can have some control over through a combination of magnetic saturation, topology (see below), and post processing.
+It is caused by the nature of the material under test (variations in properties such as conductivity and permeability).
+We can operate some control over intrinsic noise through a combination of magnetic saturation, topology (see below), and post processing.
 The point is, however, that intrinsic noise is always present and must often be mitigated.

-This category of noise is directly related to the design of the probe, among other external factors.
-For example, extrinsic noise can emanate from cables, interference, resonance, etc. Similarly, at the high end of the AC frequency range, the inductance of the coil can resonate with the parasitical capacitance of the coil, the probe’s cable, and the test instrument, which leads to overamplified and distorted signals.
+This relates directly to the design of the probe, among other external factors.
+For example, extrinsic noise can emanate from cables, interference, resonance, etc. Similarly, at the high end of the AC frequency range, the inductance of coils can resonate with their parasitical capacitance, the probe’s cable, and the test instrument, which leads to overamplified and distorted signals.

-Other instances of extrinsic noise come from the power grid and the capacitor noise generated by the probe cable’s movement.
+Other instances of extrinsic noise come from the power grid and the capacitor noise generated by the movement of the probe’s cable.
 The entire inspection system (combination of test instrument, cable, and probe) is also known to generate its own specific noise.